Lovekus969/Development-journey-/README.md

 Use innerText only when you care about what the user actually sees.

 Use innerHTML when you're injecting complex HTML, but sanitize it.

+Use console.log() to log values (text, numbers, or properties).

+Use console.dir() when you're debugging and need to explore the object's internals.

+You can't chain .property after console.dir(), because it doesn't return the object—it just logs it.